openlegend/core-rules/core/src/02-actions-attributes/01-chapter-two.md

 #### Heroic Test of Presence (CR 20)

 Gunner Dag has gotten himself into another one of his situations.
-He lost big at poker with a few of the local miners, used a bit of harsh language about one of their mother's, and now he finds himself standing on main street at high noon, his Volt Pistol hanging at his hip and his eyes glaring at another stranger that he really doesn't want to kill.
+He lost big at poker with a few of the local miners, used a bit of harsh language about one of their mother's, and now he finds himself standing on main street at high noon, his Volt Pistol hanging at his hip and his eyes glaring at

+\page

+<div class='pageNumber auto'></div>

+___
+another stranger that he really doesn't want to kill.
 He grits his teeth, hardens his eyes, and calls on every nerve of steel he has to overawe this yokel into backing down before things get bloody.

 **Success with a twist:** The miner can see in Dag's eyes that he is a born killer.
 He throws down his gun, but he still wants revenge.
 He will catch Dag in an alley later with many more thugs if he can.